PseudOriginal/selector-utility/README.md

 V 0.1

-Minecraft Plugin to Handle Selection with the netherite axe
+Minecraft Plugin to Handle Selection with the netherite axe.